Web Apps

 Resistance to changing the file format of code and modernizing it often comes out of a lack of understanding of the problems that result from keeping .TXT as the file format today, and addressing that starts with some discussion about graphic design, a topic hardly ever paired with software engineering.
 For the graphic designer, though not necessarily the software engineer, once today's computer code is revealed as completely tied to the raw .TXT file format, all of the feature differences discussed among the programming languages are taking place inside a tiny frame of view, which is what can be typed into the .TXT file format, a sequence of ASCII or Unicode characters.
 The graphic designer knows immediately how limiting this is because, to begin with, the means of dividing information on the page amounts to manually-typed line breaks, white space (tabs and spacebar), and nothing more.
 Consider that in some programming languages, functions start and end with the keywords "define" and "end" while in most others (C++, Java, C#) there are beginning and ending curly braces.
 To the graphic designer, all of this is using typographic characters to establish box boundaries.
 The result is a mess of curly braces scattered down the page.
 The only provided way to keep code tidy is through the tab key and this has no effect on how challenging it can be to track all of the nested curly braces and parentheses.
 It's too primitive of a situation.
 There is only a vertical division of information (line breaks between sections of code) in plain text, and nothing can flow horizontally.

 In a programming language that is not constrained by .TXT, there will be no typing out of beginning and ending curly braces just to establish the box boundaries of a body of code.
 This a task the software engineer shouldn't have to deal with, the maintenance of box boundaries.
 Instead, the contents of a function (or other code section) will be enclosed in a graphical, bordered box, as the file of text will no longer be .TXT but rendered from a document format (e.g. rendered from XML).
 The bordered boxes (the containers for sections of code) will not only flow vertically as in plain text but will be flowable horizontally at the same time, like how a magazine layout has multiple columns.
 At that point, the focus of the user interface will move away from simple typing to a more complex dynamic.
 It will involve making use of interactive keyboard commands to control the layout and insertion of code, not typing out '{' or '}', and the IDE will begin to resemble a media production app, like a vector-drawing program or animation program, because the code will be modernized; the code document will offer modern software capabilities.
-The user interface principles will have to be more sophisticated than what is currently used for code, which is typing, and so discussed on this page are the key-click UI and other user interface concepts such as Noctivagous' npsurfer web browsing extension that demonstrates a UI for accessing a certain section of the screen quickly without the mouse.
-In short, future code interactivity should not rely on the mouse unless the mouse is used as part of the key-click UI.
+The user interface principles will have to be more sophisticated than what is currently used for code, which is typing, and so discussed on this page are the bimodal control UI and other user interface concepts such as Noctivagous' npsurfer web browsing extension that demonstrates a UI for accessing a certain section of the screen quickly without the mouse.
+In short, future code interactivity should not rely on the mouse unless the mouse is used as part of the bimodal control UI.
 Reluctance to upgrading code is also frequently a result of apprehension by software engineers that the clicking mouse will be the focus instead of the much faster keyboard, which shows its strengths in the classic command line interface.

 The replacement of curly brace characters with bordered boxes brings with it broad-ranging opportunities in other areas of code and what a document of code can offer the software engineer, including interactive components in a line of code that have a lot of power and configuration built in.
 Promisingly, it opens the possibility of customization of the programming language itself; the ability to add features to the code document (through scripting and descriptions) will naturally make sense as a feature of programming, far more than if the code is plain text.
 The software engineer will be able to program his own interactive components that make up a line of code, tailored for his own project if necessary.